 Section three of Chapter 7 will state that the governance entity shall provide the regulatory services.
 The description of these services will be taken from the overview descriptions in the governance proposal.
 The detailed descriptions of the services as to be used in the service procurements will not be included in Chapter 7.

 The fourth section will provide an overview of the sub-system architecture.
-Overview descriptions will be taken from the architecture report.
-The section will have an implementation overview from a stakeholder use perspective taken from the overview implementation guide.
-The other implementation guides will remain as annexes to the final report.
+Overview descriptions will be taken from the retail architecture and RU/IM reports.
+The section will have an implementation overview from a stakeholder use perspective taken from the overview IT specification.

 Section five will repeat the current text on TAP CCM and will explain the input to the TAP CCM (and TAF CCM unless combined) from the governance entity technical SMGs.

+Other Phase One project deliverables will not referenced in the republished Regulation, although they will be provided to the governance entity for its eventual use.